scalameta/metals/docs/build-tools/mill.md

 title: Mill
 ---

-Mill is a build tool developed by Li Haoyi in order to create something simpler and more intuitive than most of the other build tools today.
+Mill is a build tool initially developed by Li Haoyi in order to create something simpler and more intuitive than most of the other build tools today.
 There is extensive documentation on the [Mill website](https://com-lihaoyi.github.io/mill/).